13 Best Eddie Vedder Ukulele Songs With Chords

 Chords in this song: Csus4, C, Caug, Am/C, F, Em7, A9, Dm, Fm, Cadd9, D7, G

-This song is about the story of a man returning to himself.
-Sure, despite the exuberance, the song still has hints of sadness.
+This anthem is about the story of a man returning to himself.
+Sure, despite the exuberance, the “You’re True” still has hints of sadness.

-Most of this song runs on the typical chording of Vedder and naturally melodic sensibilities.
+Most of this melody runs on the typical chordings of Vedder and naturally melodic sensibilities.
 You will find some fancy strumming jobs as well as fingerpicking at the end of the song.

-If your skill is an intermediate level or above that, you need to consider whether you can take it.
+If your skill is at an intermediate level or above, you need to consider whether you can take it.

 Ukulele Tab: UkuleleTabs